 The tradition of uova di Pasqua al cioccolato

 Chocolate bunnies are the traditional Easter treat in the United States, but Italians prefer gifting chocolate Easter eggs – giant, extravagantly decorated or wrapped, and often holding a treat inside.
-Here are some fun facts about these amazing sweet confections:
+The Italian Cultural Foundation at Casa Belvedere presents some fun facts about these amazing sweet confections:

 - Eggs are very symbolic, and not just at Easter.
 Ancient Romans would bury an egg painted red to encourage a good growing season.
 Eggs also signify rebirth after the cold winter months.
 Chocolate eggs became popular in Italy after World War II, when people wanted to celebrate Easter and chocolate was an inexpensive treat.